IwannabeRealnerD/nextjs-starter-kit/setting_description/Test.md

 # Test

-- This document provides a comprehensive guide to setting up test(unit, component, e2e) for a NextJS project.
-The following sections cover the installation and configuration of various tools to ensure code quality and consistency.
+- This document contains information related to the testing of the project, including the reasons for selecting libraries, configuration methods, and more.

 ## 1. vitest